Buzzglo/wtswtm/README.md

 # wtswtm
 some funnies from IT support

+WTS = What they say?
+WTM = What they mean?

 WTS: “My deployment is failing?”
 WTM: “IDK what the fuck is going is on?”